Ken Whisenhunt: NFL playing career

-His career as a player included four years (1985–88) as a tight end with the Atlanta Falcons, who selected him in the twelfth round of the 1985 NFL draft.
-He had short stints of two seasons each with the Washington Redskins and New York Jets.
-He retired from the league in 1993 after nine seasons in which he was mostly known as a blocking back.
-From 1986-1988 with Atlanta, he accumulated 53 catches for 503 yards with five touchdowns.
+Whisenhunt's career as a player included four years (1985–88) as a tight end with the Atlanta Falcons, who selected him in the twelfth round of the 1985 NFL draft.
+Whisenhunt had short stints of two seasons each with the Washington Redskins and New York Jets.
+He retired from the league in 1993 after nine seasons, in which he was mostly known as a blocking back.
+From 1986 to 1988 with Atlanta, Whisenhunt accumulated 53 receptions for 503 yards with five touchdowns.

 Coaching career

 Early career

 Whisenhunt began his coaching career at Vanderbilt University, where he coached special teams, tight ends and running backs for the Commodores from 1995 to 1996.
-In 1997, he returned to the National Football League as the tight ends coach for the Baltimore Ravens.
+In 1997, Whisenhunt returned to the National Football League as the tight ends coach for the Baltimore Ravens.

 Whisenhunt was a transient in his early years in the league, moving to the staff of the Cleveland Browns in 1999 and to the New York Jets the following season.

 Pittsburgh Steelers

 In 2001, Whisenhunt was hired by the Steelers to coach their tight ends.
 He was able to develop players such as Mark Bruener and Jay Riemersma, both considered past their prime, into excellent tight ends.
-He also oversaw the early development of tight end Heath Miller, who has been a successful tight end in the league.
+Whisenhunt also oversaw the early development of tight end Heath Miller, who was a successful tight end in the league.

-Whisenhunt took over the role of offensive coordinator in Pittsburgh for the 2004 season after Mike Mularkey became the head coach of the Buffalo Bills.
-Although his predecessor Mularkey was known for creating flashy trick plays, Whisenhunt showed great success as more of a cautious innovator, whose well-timed trick plays contrasted the conservative Steelers run game.
+Whisenhunt became the Steelers' offensive coordinator for the 2004 season after Mike Mularkey left to become head coach of the Buffalo Bills.
+While Mularkey was known for incorporating trick plays into the offense, Whisenhunt adopted a more conservative approach, using trick plays selectively alongside the team's run oriented offense.

-One of Whisenhunt's most famous moments as a Steeler is the trick play he called in Super Bowl XL.
+One of Whisenhunt's most famous moments as a Steeler is the trick play that he called in Super Bowl XL.
 With Pittsburgh leading 14–10 over the Seattle Seahawks, Whisenhunt called a wide receiver reverse pass (Antwaan Randle El to Hines Ward, the first TD pass thrown by a WR in Super Bowl history) that allowed Pittsburgh to extend the lead over the Seahawks.